-- If you cancel your coverage during the Open Enrollment period, your coverage will end on December 31 of the current plan year. - If you end your coverage because of a qualifying status change, the date your coverage ends will be the end of the month in which the qualifying event occurred. - FSA claims cannot be incurred past the last day of employment.
+If you cancel your coverage during the Open Enrollment period, your coverage will end on December 31 of the current plan year.
+If you end your coverage because of a qualifying status change, the date your coverage ends will be the end of the month in which the qualifying event occurred unless it is for a divorce.
+For a divorce, coverage ends the end of the month in which the divorce qualify event is processed in the SPS Benefits System.
+FSA claims cannot be incurred past the last day of employment.
+You have 90 days from your last day of employment to submit claims for reimbursement.